UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 grep "73B" 4bjx.pdb | grep HETATM > 4bjx-ligand.pdb
 ```

+An example of the protein only file can be downloaded from [here](examples/4bjx-ligand.pdb).
 In the next section we will see how to create a parameterization for the ligand.